DominicRoyStang/finance-predictor/README.md

     Or `pipenv shell` followed by `python predict_finances.py ../datasets/transactions.csv` _You can exit pipenv shell with `CTRL+D`_

+Note: _I have provided some sample files under the datasets folder._

 # Why was linear regression chosen?
 After comparing it with support vector regression and gaussian process regression, linear regression was found to have the best r-squared score.